I like this a dual-LED flasher circuit. Someone calls a blinking LED circuit. They have two LEDs flash alternately.

 Peter Notebaert shared: The polarity of C1 and C2 should be reversed.
 My daughter has retested It has the same effect.
 Both circuits have the same effect.

-Read Also: 1.5V 4 LEDs Flasher circuit using transistors
+Read Also: 1.5V LED Flasher circuit using transistors

-I like Blinking 2 LED circuit using NPN transistors.
+We like two LED Flasher circuits using NPN transistors.
 There are many circuits here is one of the blinking circuits.
 We call it Astable Multivibrator.
-Often we know it 2 LED Flasher circuit, in this we use PNP transistor.
+Often we know it 2 LED Flasher circuit, in this we use a PNP transistor.

-But now we use 2 NPN transistor.
-We normally see it in a lot of circuit as oscillators.
-Both transistor work alternately likes the automatic switches that are alternate working.
+But now we use 2 NPN transistors.
+We normally see it in a lot of circuits as oscillators.
+Both transistors work alternately like the automatic switches that are alternate working.
 The collector of Q1 or Q2 makes the frequency signal.

 Operation of the circuit